Jimmy Carter

 Commemorating Jimmy Carter's 100th birthday at the Jimmy Carter Library (Oct.
 1, 2024

-Paying my respects to President Carter as he lies in repose at the Jimmy Carter Library on Jan.
-4, 2025 (No photos allowed inside)
+Paying my respects to Jimmy Carter as he lies in repose at the Jimmy Carter Library on January 4, 2025 (No photos allowed inside)

 Jimmy Carter attended Georgia Tech from 1942-43 in Atlanta, Georgia (before transferring to Naval Academy)